bazelbuild/bazel/site/docs/external.md

 Bazel provides a tool to help generate these expansive `WORKSPACE` files, called `generate_workspace`.
 This is not included with the binary installer, so you'll need to clone the [GitHub repo](https://github.com/bazelbuild/bazel) to use it.
+We recommend using the tag corresponding to your current version of bazel, which you can check by running `bazel version`.

-`cd` to the GitHub clone and run the following to build the tool and see usage:
+`cd` to the GitHub clone, `git checkout` the appropriate tag, and run the following to build the tool and see usage:

 ```
 bazel run //src/tools/generate_workspace